MartinDyer/schoolgpt2/app/Frontend/README.md

 ## What is this project?

-This is the frontend for SchoolSafeAI.
+This is the frontend for SchoolSafeGPT.
 It is a small React + Vite app that shows a chat UI where a user can talk with an AI assistant.
 The frontend talks to a backend (Node or similar) to send and receive chat messages, save chat history, and share chats.

 ## High level flow (easy words)